okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-best-practices/main/index.md

 ## Protect your admin accounts

-Before you configure the password-optional experience, ensure that your admins continue to have passwords available.
-This guarantees that users who don't have a password provisioned are not inadvertently blocked from signing in.
+Before you configure the password-optional experience, ensure that passwords continue to be required for your admins.
+Should a passwordless account be granted admin privileges at some point, they will then be required to create a password giving them access to all your Org's apps.
 To do this:

 * Create a separate group for admins and add your admin users to that group.
 * Create separate authenticator enrollment, global session, and authentication policies for this group.
+Each policy should require a password.
 * Place this group at the highest priority (at number one) in the authenticator enrollment policy.